covid-19-impact-lab/sid/docs/source/reference_guides/states.rst

 All variables in ``states`` should be categorical with meaningful categories that can be directly used for plotting.
 Internally, we will work with the codes.

-No missings are allowed in ``states``.
-If there are missings in the dataset with background characteristics, the user has to impute values or drop those observations.
+No NaNs are allowed in ``states``.
+If there are NaNs in the dataset with background characteristics, the user has to impute values or drop those observations.

 Health States